-Fresh ingredients will make your pasta absolutely delicious.
+Fresh ingredients that will make your meal absolutely delicious.

 - 1 cup uncooked orzo